-There are a lot of successful bloggers who make a living from their sites
+There are a lot of successful bloggers who make a living from their blogs

-Starting a blog offers a lot of money making opportunities.
+Starting a blog offers you a lot of money-making opportunities.
 But you need to be patient, plan well and set up your new site correctly.

-The process of launching a new blog is a step by step process, and it will take some time before you will be earning money from your blog.
+The process of launching a new blog is a step by step process.
+It will take some time before you will be earning money from your blog.

-My experience has been that it takes around a year before all the work starts paying off.
+My experience has been that it takes around a year of writing blog posts before all the work starts paying off.
 But then the income begins to become reliable and predictable every month.

 I am in the early stages of starting an entirely new project.
 Like the sites I have launched before, it is starting from scratch, so it has very little content and next to no traffic.